From Electric Playhouse to AREA15, Las Vegas is re-inventing the party space – for adults

 But most are competitive games set in spaces where you compete – or collaborate – to get the highest scores.
 Some are for just one or two people at a time, but others are massive, with up to 40 people able to play – like in the section where you can essentially turn you and your friends into a real life foosball table (pictured above).
 You can really get a workout on that one.
 In the more intimate games, you might be running for a high score, or trying to collect the most water droplets (while avoiding the bombs!).

 There’s even a room where they’ll do four or five course meals, where each dish creates a different world thanks to the interactive projections (that you may have also experienced at ARTE MUSEUM).
-You can choose from some 30 themes, and even play games on the wall, using controls on the table, while you eat.
+You can choose from some 30 themes, and even play games on the wall, using controls on the table while you eat.

-They have three rooms with the ability to serve up to 40 people – and you can even rent out the venue and have an interactive meal for up to 250 people – ensuring they’ve got an experience for any event.
+They have three rooms with the ability to serve up to 40 people – and you can even rent out the venue and have an interactive meal for up to 250 – ensuring they’ve got an experience for any event.
 This place has more than just birthday parties in mind, but corporate events too.

 This is a concept that has impressive potential to not just liven up the Las Vegas Strip, but – as has happened in Albuquerque – change the face of birthday parties for the next generation.
 And thankfully for the rest of us, groups of adults aren’t just welcomed – they’re encouraged.
-Just be warned: you may actually get a work out while you’re here.

 Electric Playhouse can be found in The Shops at Caesar’s Palace, in Las Vegas, as well as in Albuquerque.
 Find details at their official website HERE.